 Cool Down: After 20 minutes of sprinting, jog for five minutes to cool down your body.

-Running is a compound, versatile activity that you can expand by changing the running surface.
+Running is a compound, versatile activity you can expand by changing the running surface.
 You can use running to increase speed, power, or endurance.
 Subsequently, you can also use running to improve muscle fitness and cardiovascular health.

 ● Change intensity of running workout